 |Published Clinical Article Available||●|

-Place the Rooke® Vascular Boot on to ensure the heel is in the heel cup with a gentle snug fit around the calf and loose fit around the toe box.
+Place the Rooke® Vascular Boot on and ensure the heel is in the heel cup.
+There should be a gentle snug fit around the calf and loose fit around the toe box.
+See Instructions for Use for complete details.

 Remove per hospital protocol.